hyn0027/hyn0027.github.io/_pages/recruit.md

 1. **Sign-Up Survey** (≈ 5 minutes): Includes a consent form and questions about your background.
 2. **Interview Session** (60–90 minutes via Zoom):
-   - Share your perspectives on risks in:
+   - Share your thoughts on risks in:
      - A system we've developed
      - A system you've worked on with ML components
    - Audio and screen (not video) will be recorded